Midwife in the Tire Swing

 Catherine Armstrong Hobart wrote about the Italians, dark, energetic immigrants from the Mediterranean, and their more public passions, unlike the Germans, Swedes and Irish who shed their tears in private, more foreign than the French-speaking Québecers who walked over the border to cut trees, then walked back home in season, over the ice.
 Foreign enough, but not European, as the hard-living Slavs and Hungarians who stoked the furnaces of industry and leveled track for the Bangor and Piscataquis Railroad line.
 Those were Europeans.
 The Italians were foreign with dark skins, public passions and a taste for music and picnics.

-These were interlopers; they entered the pages of her diary not noticing one another.
+They were gatecrashers, the foreigners; they entered the pages of her diary not noticing one another.
 Later, pushed into tenements, they fought among themselves, not against their WASP overlords.
-Cat wrote about these swarthy strangers and they entered the lists of her life as casually and unspectacularly as they had insinuated themselves into the life of Maine and America.
+Cat wrote about these swarthy strangers and they entered the lists of her life as casually and unspectacularly as they insinuated themselves into the life of Maine.

 Time passed—strikes, lockouts, rural electrification, the death of Elvis, the melting of Kilimanjaro’s last ice.
 Then Pastor Jim leVoid of the 3rd Baptist died.
 A faultily vented space heater was blamed.
-Pastor leVoid, who was the great-grandson of Pastor Phil leVoid who thundered against rail transportation as an agent of Satan some generations earlier, succumbed to noxious fumes and froze to death in his bed.
+Pastor leVoid, who was the great-grandson of Pastor Phil leVoid, who thundered against rail transportation as an agent of Satan some generations earlier, succumbed to noxious fumes and froze to death in his bed.
 Case closed.
 Perhaps it was the strangeness attendant on the Baptist’s departure, frozen to death, except only from the neck up.
-And in the sweltering heat of July.

 “Like Old Mayfield.
 Remember we helped our mothers clean out his place?” asked Philomena Hobart of her mother-in-law.

 Cat remembers.
-“Except it was winter.
+“It was winter.
 And you, dear Philly, were not yet born.”

 “I, ah... well.”